Skip to main content

 scripts/prepare.mkDeploys prerequisite stacks (Cognito, ECR)

-scripts/deploy.mkDeploys application stacks (backend, frontend)
+scripts/deploy.mkDeploys application stacks (queue → backend → frontend)

-scripts/build.mkBuilds container images and frontend assets
+scripts/build.mkBuilds the shared container image and frontend assets

-scripts/post-deploy.mkConfigures frontend, uploads to S3, invalidates CloudFront, wires Cognito callbacks
+scripts/post-deploy.mkConfigures frontend, uploads to S3, invalidates CloudFront, wires Cognito callbacks and backend CORS

 scripts/env.mkSyncs deployed stack outputs to .env for local development